Gawaymbanha, welcome to headspace Orange.

 If you have not received a reply to your email within 3-5 business days please call our office on 6369 9300 to follow up your request.

 - Monday: 8:30am - 5:00pm

 - Thursday: 8:30am - 6:00pm

 - Friday: 9:00am - 3:00pm

 - Sunday: Closed

 headspace Orange is operated by Marathon Health.
-All headspace services are funded by the Australian Government Department of Health.
+All headspace services are funded by the Australian Government Department of Health and Aged Care.
 Administration of funding is carried out by the headspace centre’s local Primary Health Network, in this case, Western NSW (Western Health Alliance Ltd).

 Mental health workers – which may include psychologists, psychiatrists, counsellors and other workers – that can help if you're just not feeling yourself.

 Workers either on site or linked to the centre who can assist you with any alcohol or other drug concern.